fluent/fluentd-docs-gitbook/plugins/filter/grep.md

 The pattern parameter is string type before 1.2.0.

-For example, the following filters out events unless the field "price" is a positive integer.
+For example, the following filters out events unless the field `price` is a positive integer.

 ```